nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 ```

 There are other comparison operators as well, such as `&gt;`, `&lt;`,`&gt;=` and `&lt;=`.
-If you want to check wheter one term not equals another, you can use `!=1`:
+If you want to check whether one term not equals another, you can use `!=1`:

 ```python
 a != 10